Consistency training III: An engineer's guide to the literature

 Canonical work in early modern consistency training for semi-supervised learning.
 The horseshoe model is the classic symmetrical siamese setup while the EMA model is precursor to Mean Teacher.

-among many others.
-TS Regularization With Stochastic Transformations and Perturbations for Deep Semi-Supervised Learning.
-(2016)
+Regularization With Stochastic Transformations and Perturbations for Deep Semi-Supervised Learning.

 ———————–